-The Diabetes Prevention Program (DPP) is an evidence-based lifestyle change program designed to prevent or delay the onset of type 2 diabetes among individuals diagnosed with prediabetes.
-The program lasts one year and can continue for an additional year for those members who qualify.
-The program uses approved lifestyle changes including, but not limited to the following:
+The Diabetes Prevention Program ("DPP") is an evidence-based lifestyle change program.
+It is designed to prevent or delay the onset of type 2 diabetes among individuals diagnosed with prediabetes.
+The program lasts one year.
+It can last for a second year for Members who qualify.
+The program-approved lifestyle supports and techniques include, but are not limited to:

-- Provides a peer coach; - Teaches self-monitoring and problem solving; - Provides encouragement and feedback; - Provides informational materials to support goals; and - Tracks routine weigh-ins to help accomplish goals.
+- Providing a peer coach - Teaching self-monitoring and problem solving - Providing encouragement and feedback - Providing informational materials to support goals - Tracking routine weigh-ins to help accomplish goals

-Members who are interested in DPP must meet program eligibility requirements.
-Contact Member Services for additional program and eligibility information.
+Members must meet program eligibility requirements to join DPP.
+Call Member Services to learn more about the program and eligibility.